Sreevatsa24/Java-Program-to-calculate-Strike-rate-And-Economy-Rate/README.md

 * __Player__:-Contains Details of the Player
 * __sreateanderate__:-Contains User Defined methods calculate the statastics
-* __TheCalculator__:-Its has the main part of the code Whoch excecutes the program using objects of different classes
+* __TheCalculator__:-Its has the main part of the code Which excecutes the program using objects of different classes

 **2.Statastics**